The Practical Nursing program will have the next in-take on June 24, 2019.

 Upon completion of the Provincial Practical Nursing Program (PPNP), graduates will:

-- Apply for the Entry to Practice Competencies for Licensed Practical Nurses (2013) to provide safe, competent and ethical nursing care to clients across the lifespan.
+- Apply the Entry-to-Practice Competencies for Licensed Practical Nurses (2013) to provide safe, competent, culturally safe and ethical care.

 - Value and engage in continuous learning to maintain and enhance competence.

-- Participate in inter-professional problem solving and decision-making processes.
+- Participate in inter-professional problem solving and decision making.

 - Advocate for and facilitate change reflecting evidence‐informed practice.

-- Provide culturally safe, person-centered care across the lifespan that recognizes and respects the uniqueness of each individual and is sensitive to cultural safety and diversity.
+- Provide culturally safe, person‐centred care across the lifespan that recognizes and respects the uniqueness of each individual and is sensitive to cultural safety, cultural humility and diversity.

 Individuals who decide to pursue a career as a licensed practical nurse must meet certain formal requirements for registration with the professional regulatory authority, including: